DCC-EX/dcc-ex.github.io/docs/reference/hardware/motorboards/IRF3205-motor-board-setup.rst

 Below is a link to the IBT_2 schematic.
 Click to enlarge.

 ..
-TODO:: MEDIUM - this is wrong - IRF3205 15A Motor Board schematic
+TODO:: MEDIUM - Hardware - this is wrong - IRF3205 15A Motor Board schematic

 .. image:: /_static/images/schematics/IBT_2_schematic.jpg
    :scale: 50